t3amit3ndgam3/sixty-ninth-street/README.md

 # Note: Remember that always write your code into your branch then push.
 Never write your code within main branch and push until emergency case or after discussing in group.

 # Note: Don't merge from github without discussing in group.
-If you need to merge your code ask to the group or the guy who is responsible to controll main branch.
+If you need to merge your code ask to the group or the guy who is responsible to control main branch.
 Its better to avoid errors and conflicts.